adefaria/defaria.com/playbook/README.md

 root@newdefaria.com.
 Then Ansible can do the rest.
 Look at how we can best use this like setting up ssh keys for the andrew user.

-To do list:
+## To do list:

-.
-Need to figure out how to best get cpanm installed
+- [ ] Need to figure out how to best get cpanm installed
-.
-Verify that MAPS/Email is working properly.
+- [ ] Verify that MAPS/Email is working properly.
-    .
-MAPSDeliver is unable to deliver email when whitelisted .
-MAPSDeliver seems to not add a terminating newline when it does deliver something that was already whitelisted.
+  . [ ] MAPSDeliver is unable to deliver email when whitelisted . [ ] MAPSDeliver seems to not add a terminating newline when it does deliver
+    something that was already whitelisted.
-.
-Decide how to implement clearscm as a VirtualHost
+. [ ] Decide how to implement clearscm as a VirtualHost

-Let's Encrypt:
+## Let's Encrypt:

 The current package obtained from https://github.com/thefinn93/ansible-letsencrypt has not been tested on CentOS 7 so I need to make some changes.
 So far I changed:

-  .
-Change include -> import_tasks as newer version of ansible complains that
-    include is deprecated.
+* Change include -> import_tasks as newer version of Ansible complains that include is deprecated.

-Still not working.
+## Still not working

-Python PIP:
+### Python PIP:

 I believe I managed to fix the Python PIP installation by installing epel-release first.
 This needs to be tested.